THE BIG IDEA:

 “We celebrate and encourage investment in alternative proteins.
 But if you’re interested in truly maximizing your impact, a philanthropic gift to GFI supports hundreds of scientists and companies and acts as a force-multiplier, supercharging your mission impact.” — Emily Johnson, GFI Europe senior philanthropy manager

-In 2021, GFI released first-of-their kind life cycle and techno-economic assessments for cultivated meat and elevated alternative proteins as a global climate solution at the UN Food Systems Summit and…
+In 2021, GFI released life cycle and techno-economic assessments for cultivated meat and elevated alternative proteins as a global climate solution at the UN Food Systems Summit and COP26.

-In 2020, GFI supported a proposal that resulted in the U.S. National Science Foundation funding cultivated meat research and launched our Advancing Solutions for Alternative Proteins initiative to identify the…
+In 2020, GFI supported a proposal resulting in the U.S. National Science Foundation funding cultivated meat research and launched our ASAP Initiative to identify the field’s most pressing challenges.

 In 2019, GFI grew government support for alternative proteins in the United States, India, Brazil, and Israel, and our grant program funded 14 open-access research projects.